dentarg/auth0-blog/_posts/2018-02-28-auth0-not-affected-by-saml-vulnerabilities-identified-by-duo-security.markdown

 ---
 layout: post
 title: "Auth0 Not Affected by SAML Vulnerabilities Identified by Duo Security"
-description: "Duo Security announced the discovery of new SAML response vulnerabilities affecting SSO.
+description: "Duo Security announced the discovery of a new class of SAML response vulnerability affecting SSO.
 Auth0 is not vulnerable to this issue."
 longdescription: "Duo Security announced the discovery SAML response vulnerabilities affecting SSO, allowing an authenticated attacker to impersonate another user.
 Auth0 as a Service Provider is not vulnerable, but developers should update other libraries if processing SAML responses in their own code."
 date: 2018-02-28 8:30
 category: Hot Topics, Security